kinyichukwu/suivle-frontend/README.md

 ## 🧠 Example Output

-When a transaction is visualized, SuiFlow displays:
+When a transaction is visualized, Suivle displays:

 ```
 Sender (0x4aa0d92f...9072) → 0.2 SUI → Recipient (0xb6a150da...2511)